 It’s true that some remodeling projects can increase your home’s value.
 But if your home is dated or needs major repairs, it doesn’t necessarily mean no one will want to buy it.

-The truth: “There are people that only buy homes that are in poor condition and require updating or major repairs,” said Matthew Miller, managing partner of Stockpile Property Ventures in Los Angeles.
+The truth: “There are people that only buy homes that are in poor condition and require updating or major repairs,” said Matthew Miller, founder of Fair Trade Real Estate.
 “These are typically local real estate investors and professional home buyers who update and renovate properties as a business.
 If your current home needs some work, consider selling the property to a professional home buyer.”

 Myth: List Your Home With a Neighborhood Expert